pranavtbhat/Gsoc2016/README.md

 You can find my proposal for Gsoc2016 [here](https://summerofcode.withgoogle.com/serve/6003629811040256/)

 The proposal describes plans to develop a parallelized graph processing library, aimed at large graph analysis.
-However, in the first month or so, we decided to decided to work towards a package that supports graph metadata, vertex labelling, and SQL like queries for graphs.
+However, in the first month or so, we decided to work towards a package that supports graph metadata, vertex labelling, and SQL like queries for graphs.
 Our change in direction was mainly motivated by: